MattKim97/LeetCode/Interview/interview-prep-questions.md

     * An application layer are the logical separations of concerns within a software application such as UI layer, Service layer, and the Business layer
     *  while classes are blueprints for creating instances or objects, and packages are used to contain related layers or classes together
 * What are the three layers in a minimal three layer architecture?
-    *  Presentation layer or UI layer, responsible for interacting with the layer
+    *  Presentation layer or UI layer, responsible for interacting with the user
     *  The Business Logic layer, service layer, contains the core functionality and business rules of the application, processes user data received from the presentation layer, and applies the necessary business logic before passing it to the data layer
-    *  The Data Access Layer (repository) - responsible for data storage and retrieval, interacts with the database performing CRUd operations and ensures the data's integrity
+    *  The Data Access Layer (repository) - responsible for data storage and retrieval, interacts with the database performing CRUD operations and ensures the data's integrity
 * What is the repository pattern?
     *  a design pattern used to abstract and encapsulate the data access logic within an app, provides a way to separate the data access logic from the business logic, which allows for a more organized and manageable codebase
     *  Encapsulation - hides the details of data access from the rest of the app, the business logic layer does not need to know how the data is stored or retrieved.